Our Staff

 I found the love of my life in September of 2002.
 On our first date he told me he was never getting married, owning a house or having children.
 Well, in 2004 he bought a house.
 In 2006, we got married.
 In 2010, we had our miracle baby, Luca and in 2012 along came the unexpected Frankie.

-I've only been on this planet for 43 years and can't wait to see what the next chapter is all about.
+I've only been on this planet for 45 years and can't wait to see what the next chapter is all about.

 I am a 1995 graduate of Concordia College in Seward, Nebraska.
 From there I spent my first 7 years of Lutheran teaching at Hope Lutheran in Glendora, California and Faith Lutheran Jr/Sr High in Las Vegas, Nevada.
 After that, I moved closer to family and started teaching in the public schools.
 I taught for 9 years in Nebraska and Colorado.
-I met my husband when I was living in Colorado and we moved from there to South Carolina where I taught for another 6 years in public schools and a private pre-school.
-I am now starting my 5th year here at Concordia, and it has been a wonderful teaching experience so far with great kids and an excellent faculty and staff.
+I met my husband when I was living in Colorado, and we moved from there to South Carolina where I taught for another 6 years in public schools and a private pre-school.
+I am now starting my 7th year here at Concordia, and it has been a wonderful teaching experience so far with great kids and an excellent faculty and staff.

 Most of my free time is spent with my family.
-My husband and I have two children ages 6 and 9 who keep us busy.
+My husband and I have two children ages 8 and 1 who keep us busy.
+I enjoy teaching 3rd grade and am looking forward to another year of the gift of teaching God’s children!

 I was born and raised in Wisconsin and am a product of the Lutheran education system from preschool through college.
 I attended Hales Corners Lutheran School for my elementary education and then went to Martin Luther High School in Greendale, WI.
 I graduated from Concordia University of Wisconsin with a bachelor's degree in elementary education and a minor in English.